-- precanceled stamp A postage stamp canceled by an imprint across the face before it is sold to mailers for bulk mail.
+- precanceled stamp A postage stamp canceled by marking across the face before it is sold to mailers for use with bulk mailings.
 Also, a stamp designated by the USPS as a precanceled stamp without cancellation marks.
 Mailpieces with these stamps do not go through a canceling machine at the time of mail processing.
-(See also precancel.) - preferential mail Mail that receives preferential handling.
+Precanceled postage is an optional postage payment method for mailings at Presorted and automation First-Class Mail rates and at all Presorted Standard Mail (A) rates.
+(Also see precancel.) - preferential mail Mail that receives preferential handling.
 This includes Express Mail, international airmail, First-Class Mail, Priority Mail, Periodicals, special delivery, and special handling.
 (Also called hot mail.) - preferred rate A postage rate maintained, through congressional appropriations, at a level lower than the regular rate for the same mail class or service.
 These rates are available only to qualified organizations and individuals (for example, free matter for the blind and other handicapped persons).
-(Also called nonprofit rate and special rate.) - presort To sort mail in a mailing according to USPS standards before presenting the mailing at a post office.
-The sortation is usually by ZIP Code or a carrier route.
-All automation rate mail is presorted by the mailer. - Presort Accuracy Validation and Evaluation (PAVE) A voluntary program in which the USPS provides testing for certain categories of presort software to determine compliance of sorting address information to USPS standards and the ability to produce standardized documentation. - Presorted First-Class Mailing A nonautomation rate category for a mailing that consists of at least 500 addressed mailpieces and is sorted and prepared according to USPS standards.
-This mail does not bear a barcode. - presorted mail A form of mail preparation, required to bypass certain postal operations, in which the mailer groups pieces in a mailing by ZIP Code or by carrier route or carrier walk sequence (or other USPS-recommended separation). - primary The first sorting operation for outgoing mail or incoming mail.
-(Compare with secondary and tertiary.) - primary case A case used for the initial or primary sorting of letter-size mail.
+(Also called nonprofit rate and special rate.) - presort The process by which a mailer prepares mail so that it is sorted to the finest extent required by the standards for the rate claimed.
+Generally, presort is performed sequentially, from the lowest (finest) level to the highest level, to those destinations specified by standard and is completed at each level before the next level is prepared.
+Not all presort levels are applicable to all mailings. - Presort Accuracy Validation and Evaluation (PAVE) A voluntary program in which the USPS tests vendors' presort software and hardware products to determine their accuracy in sorting address information according to USPS standards and producing standardized supporting documentation.